Wave works with Plaid, a specialist provider of secure bank data connections, to offer the ability to automatically import your bank transaction data.

 Wave Connect is a Google Sheets add-on that allows you to connect to Wave and download and upload data.
 Wave Connect is our recommended tool for uploading transactions when automatic bank imports aren’t working or aren’t available.
 Learn more about how to set up Wave Connect and get started.

-You can also add transactions to Wave with our simple Statement Upload tool.
+You can also add transactions to Wave using the statement upload tool.
 Wave supports bank statement uploads in Microsoft Money, Quickbooks, Quicken, Simply Accounting, and CSV format.
-Read our step-by-step guide to uploading transactions to get started.
+Read the step-by-step guide to uploading transactions to get started.